 As an email marketer, it’s important to get your emails in front of a large audience or list.
 But, are you so focused on building your list that you don’t take the proper steps to keep your marketing data clean?
 If so, you might be compromising your entire email marketing strategy.

 Emailing outdated or invalid contacts has a number of consequences—spam complaints, high bounce rates, and low open rates to name a few.
 When it comes to your email list, quality trumps quantity—so make sure that you have a process in place to maintain ongoing email list hygiene.
+If you haven’t already, consider using an email verification tool.

 We’ve already covered email hygiene in depth, so we’ll move on.
 But if you’re interested in learning more, you can check out our guide to email hygiene here: The Real Value of Email Hygiene: A Marketer’s Guide.